-- degree programme must when requesting a final assessment indicate clearly which courses qualify for the degree programme.
-The other courses that have been successfully completed will be listed under the heading 'Additional courses'. - 4.
-Candidates for the final assessment who have been subject to measures for fraud within the framework of Article 13 of these Rules and Regulations, or for misbehaviour, will be excluded from gaining the predicate 'cum laude'.
+3. Candidates for the final assessment who have been subject to measures for fraud within the framework of Article 13 of these Rules and Regulations, or for misbehaviour, will be excluded from gaining the predicate '(summa) cum laude'.
 Note: this subsection applies to all courses and exams that are taken by the student during or in the scope of the programme, being part of, or not, of the exam programme, since the predicate refers to intellectual as well as ethical excellence.